Symptoms You Should Recognize

 What to do if your child or yourself seem to have some loss of hearing?

-If you suspect that your child has a hearing loss or if you feel that sounds are not as loud as you need them to be, or that speech is muffled, it is a good idea to first have your family physician check for wax in the ear canals, infection, or a treatable disease.
+If you suspect that your child is hearing impaired or if you feel that sounds are not as loud as you need them to be, or that speech is muffled, it is a good idea to first have your family physician check for wax in the ear canals, infection, or a treatable disease.

 If the problem can be treated medically or surgically, pursue that treatment.